 The short-term physiological effects of cocaine use include constricted blood vessels; dilated pupils; and increased body temperature, heart rate, and blood pressure.
 Large amounts of cocaine may intensify the user's high but can also lead to bizarre, erratic, and violent behavior.
 Some cocaine users report feelings of restlessness, irritability, anxiety, panic, and paranoia.
 Users may also experience tremors, vertigo, and muscle twitches.
 There also can be severe medical complications associated with cocaine abuse.
 Some of the most frequent are cardiovascular effects, including disturbances in heart rhythm and heart attacks; neurological effects, including strokes, seizures, headaches, and coma; and gastrointestinal complications, including abdominal pain and nausea.
 In rare instances, sudden death can occur on the first use of cocaine or unexpectedly thereafter.
 Cocaine-related deaths are often a result of cardiac arrest or seizures followed by respiratory arrest.

 In addition research has also revealed a potentially dangerous interaction between cocaine and alcohol.
-This mixture is the most common two-drug combination that results in drug-related death.

 This series of reports simplifies the science of research findings for the educated lay public, legislators, educational groups, and practitioners.
 The series reports on research findings of national interest.